-Less light, shorter and colder days, and more Covid-restrictions — here are a few ways to help keep you healthy anyway.
+Less light, shorter and colder days — here are a few winter wellness tips to help keep you healthy this season.

 Ah, winter!
 It’s freezing and you get about five hours of sunlight each